tiredViking/tiredViking.github.io/README.md

          └── sass/               # Source SCSS
               ├── main.scss      # main .scss file
               ├── cv.scss        # scss file for cv pages
               ├── namespaces/    # namespaces imported by main.scss and cv.scss
+              ├── purged_css/    # contains the purged version of compiled scss files; these are the ones used in the final html files
               └── compiled_sass/ # css files compiled from main.scss and cv.scss
 ```